Crni Vrh (Bor)

 Crni vrh (Црни врх, Vârful Negru) is a mountain in eastern Serbia, between towns of Bor and Žagubica.
 Its eponymous highest peak has an elevation of 1043 m above sea level.
-It is a minor winter resort, and it has several ski tracks, although the infrastructure is in bad shape.
-However, in 2009 the municipality of Bor invested in reconstruction of the ski lift The main ski track is 1100 m long and has height span of 260 m.
+It is a minor winter resort, and has several ski tracks, although the infrastructure is in bad shape.
+However, in 2009 the municipality of Bor invested in reconstruction of the ski lift The main ski track is 1,100 m long and has height span of 260 m.